AmpersandJS/ampersandjs.com/learn_markdown/events.md

 model.name = 'something else'; // callback doesn't run
 model.name = 'you'; // still no

-// but if we change the greating type so the value is actually different, we'll get the event model.greetingType = 'full'; // callback runs and prints: "greeting is now: hi you"
+// but if we change the greeting type so the value is actually different, we'll get the event model.greetingType = 'full'; // callback runs and prints: "greeting is now: hi you"
 ```